JoqniX/joqnix-youtube-data/README.md

   "message": "Good luck!"
 }

+This allows subtitles and chat to be synchronized with the video playback timeline.

 ---

-Timeline Files

-Each subtitle language gets its own timeline:

-timeline/VIDEO\_ID/timeline\_en.json
-timeline/VIDEO\_ID/timeline\_ja.json

-This allows the website to switch subtitle languages dynamically.

----

 Timeline Chunking

-Streams can contain thousands of events, which would be slow to load all at once.
+Livestreams can contain thousands of timeline events.

-To solve this, timelines are split into 1-minute chunks.
+To prevent slow loading, timelines are split into 1-minute chunks.

-timeline\_chunks/
-VIDEO\_ID/
+Example:

+timeline_chunks/
+  VIDEO_ID/
     en/
-chunk\_0.json
-chunk\_1.json
-chunk\_2.json
+      chunk_0.json
+      chunk_1.json
+      chunk_2.json

-This allows the website to load timeline data on demand while the user scrolls.
+The website loads chunks dynamically while the user scrolls through the timeline.

 ---

 Website Integration

-The archive data is consumed by the JoqniX website.
+All generated data is consumed by the JoqniX website.

-Livestream archive page:
+Livestream archive viewer:

 https://joqnix.space/livestream-archives

-The website uses these files to power features such as:
+The website uses this data for:

-• transcript viewing
+transcript viewing

-• chat replay
+chat replay

-• timestamp navigation
-• subtitle search
+subtitle language switching

+timeline navigation

-• timeline scrubbing
+timestamp scrubbing

 ---

 Technology Used

-Automation and data extraction relies on:
+Automation:

-• yt-dlp
+yt-dlp

-• Python
+Python

-• GitHub Actions
+GitHub Actions

-The website frontend uses:
+Website frontend:

-• Webstudio
+Webstudio

-• static JSON collections
+JSON collections

-• custom UI components
+custom UI components

 ---

 Notes

-This repository only stores structured metadata and subtitles.
+This repository stores metadata and subtitles only.

-It does not store video content.
+It does not store any video content.

-All video playback still occurs through YouTube embeds.
+All video playback occurs through embedded YouTube players.

 ---

 Future Improvements

-Possible improvements include:
+Potential upgrades:

-• transcript search across all streams
+global transcript search

-• chat emoji rendering
+emoji rendering in chat

-• superchat detection
+superchat detection

-• stream chapter generation
+automatic chapter generation

-• AI generated highlights
+highlight detection

+AI clip discovery

 ---